Bernie Sanders raises $18 million as Democrats' money primary kicks off

 "I am fully supporting and dedicated to Kamala but I feel strongly that mayor Pete has a voice that must be heard.
 We need to be reassured that we Democrats have outstanding candidates and are welcoming the primary pageant," Buell said in an email.

-Campaigns are now waiting anxious to see what former Rep. Beto O'Rourke reports.
+Campaigns are now waiting anxiously to see what former Rep. Beto O'Rourke reports.

 He raised the most money of any known candidate on his first day in the race, $6.1 million.